Explore Jobs

 Nov.
 14, 2022

 Research Summary.
-Using a combination of public government and company data as well as data gathered from thousands of job postings, the Zippia data team has created average salary estimates for jobs across the US.
-Using that data set, the team has identified the types of presidents that are the highest paid based on their average annual salaries.
+Utilizing a combination of public government and company data, along with insights from thousands of job postings, the Zippia data team has developed average salary estimates for various jobs across the United States.
+From this data set, we have identified the highest-paid president roles based on their average annual salaries.

 Here is a summary of our findings for the highest-paying types of presidents:

-• President/Chief Executive Officer is the highest-paid type of president with an average salary of $240,732 and an average hourly rate of $115.74.
+• President/Chief Executive Officer emerges as the highest-paid president role, boasting an average salary of $240,732 and an average hourly rate of $115.74.

-• The second highest-paying type of president is executive vice president, with an average salary of $216,285.
+• The second highest-paying position is Executive Vice President, with an average salary of $216,285.

 Table Of Contents: Background | Table | Methodology | FAQs